XYlearn/Kernel-Hack/README.md

 ```
 scripts/kernel-build.sh IDEN
 ```
-Note that, MacOS/Windows should execute this script in docker shell described above.
-Linux should either install the essential tools or use the docker for building.
+Note that, MacOS/Windows should execute this script in docker shell.
+Linux should either install the essential tools or use the docker for building kernel image.

 This will build a kernel image.
 The building process can be modified for different purposes.